bernedom/bernedom.github.io/services/en/workshops.md

 * Best practices for large CMake project structures
 * CMake for testing and continuous integration
 * Custom CMake modules and scripts
 * *... and more, tailored to your team's needs*

-# Lean Software Delivery Workshops

-* Value Stream Mapping – Identify bottlenecks in your software delivery process
-* Backlog management – Prioritize and manage your work effectively
-* Efficient decisions – Techniques for making better decisions faster
-* Continuous improvement – Foster a culture of continuous improvement in your team
-* *... and more, tailored to your team's needs*

 # Ready to take the next step?